CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

   treated as such so
 ```

-YAML is also a superset of JSON (JavaScript Object Notation), so
+YAML is also a superset of JSON (JavaScript Object Notation).
+Thus,

 ```json
 {